 In Chinese tradition, the autumn season is associated with the color white, the sound of weeping, the emotions of both courage and sadness, the lung organ, the metal element, and a white tiger.
 Autumn is also connected in Chinese thought with the direction west, considered to be the direction of dreams and visions.

 What does all this mean?
 It’s a system – a cosmology if you will – that describes how nature works.

 To the Chinese, nature means more than just the cycling of the seasons.
 Nature is within and around us, in all things.
-The basic cycles of nature, as understood by the ancient Chinese, are easily comprehensible by Western students of nature.
+The basic cycles of nature, as understood by the early Chinese philosophers, are easily comprehensible by Western students of nature.
 They ring true.
 After all, Chinese civilization flourished for 15 centuries before the Roman Empire came to be.
 Today we know it’s part of Chinese culture to maintain and add to ancient wisdom.
 In contrast, we in the Western world tend to replace old ideas with new ideas.
 So – although our Western way of thinking encourages advances in things like technology and economics – the Chinese understanding of natural cycles remains far deeper than ours.

-Here’s a quick and easy lesson on a Chinese way of thinking about nature and its cycles.
+Here’s a quick and easy lesson on one Chinese way of thinking about nature and its cycles.
 We all experience the fact that things sprout and begin to grow (spring).
 They fire up or ignite or bloom (summer) and reach completeness (late summer).
 They begin to dry and wither (autumn).
 They rest (winter).
-In Chinese thought, these five seasons – or five “elements” or five “phases” – include an inherent understanding that the cycle continues endlessly, with each period of rest or winter followed by new growth, or spring.
+In the Chinese way of thinking about the world known as wuxing – which translates to the Five Elements or Five Phases – these five seasons represent not only an Earth cycle, but also cycles within the cosmos, within our human relationships and endeavors, and within our own bodies.
+It’s easy to see these cycles continuing endlessly, with each period of blossoming and completeness (summer) followed by a drying and a withering (autumn) and then rest (winter) before spring comes again.